oliveox/digikam-object-detection-plugin/README.md

+### Still in development
+not stable

+### Objective:
-# Objective: create an external digikam service that applies object detection and translate objects into digikam tags
+ create an external digikam service that applies object detection and translate objects into digikam tags